RafaelLaya/NumericalMethodsENGR240/README.md

 # NumericalMethodsENGR240
 Provides Methods for Numerical Methods.
 Includes tools for root-finding, integration, Ordinary differential equations (initial value problems for single equations or systems of equations), optimization, linear algebra, differentiation, and curve fitting.
-The code was developed for an ENGR240 class (Introduction to Numerical Methods, Winter 2019).
+The code was developed for an ENGR240 class (Introduction to Numerical Methods, late 2018/early 2019).

 # Dependencies
 * Matplotlib